Frequently Asked Questions

 What is required to put up a sign for my business?

 You are required to obtain a Sign Permit prior to erecting a sign on your property.
 You may reference sign regulations in Section 11-3D-8 of the Unified Development Code.
-Sign Permit applications are available online or in our office in City Hall.
+Sign Permit applications are available online.

 I received a notice from the City about my neighbor’s property?
 What does this mean?